mastodon/mastodon/chart/readme.md

 helm upgrade --install my-mastodon ./
 ```

-This chart has been tested on Helm 3.
+This chart has been tested on Helm 3.0.1 and above.

 # Configuration